FaserF/hassio-addons/nginx/README.md

 ## 📖 About

+NGINX is a high-performance HTTP server and reverse proxy renowned for its stability, rich feature set, and low resource consumption.
+This addon provides NGINX with PHP-FPM and MariaDB client support, offering a modern and extremely fast alternative to Apache for serving complex web applications and handling high-concurrency environments.

 ---

 ## 🏠 Home Assistant Integration

 This addon supports the **Webserver App** integration for Home Assistant.
 The integration is automatically installed/updated when the addon starts.

 For more information and configuration details, please refer to the [Integration README](../custom_components/webserver_app/README.md).